-Makeup is not just about contouring, highlighting and mastering the art of the perfect cat-eye — it’s about prep work, too.
+Makeup is not just about contouring, highlighting and mastering the art of the perfect cat-eye — it is about prep work, too.
 When it comes down to it, the way your skin takes to makeup (and vice versa) all depends on what you do to your complexion before going in with foundation, concealer and the rest of your beauty arsenal.
 And while you might be quick to reach for a primer, it is not the only way to enhance your look.

-Don’t get us wrong — primer is excellent for prepping your complexion ahead of makeup.
+Do not get us wrong — primer is excellent for prepping your complexion ahead of makeup.
 That is especially true if you are going out to an event and need your look to last through the night.
-But, let’s be honest: Most of us don’t go to events every night, and most of us could do without the extra product (at least in an everyday sense).
+But, let’s be honest: Most of us do not go to events every night, and most of us could do without the extra product (at least in an everyday sense).
 With that in mind, we tapped a top makeup artist to find out how to prep your skin without primer.

 Determine Your Skin Type

 As with most anything we put on our face, skin type matters.
 Even if you use a primer, you should always look for one that is compatible with your complexion.
 The two symptoms you want to look out for are dry and oily.
 Both impact the way makeup interacts with the skin and — if not cared for properly beforehand — could result in either a dull, rough-looking application or one that seemingly melts off.
 Many people wonder how to prep dry skin for makeup versus oily skin.
-The good news is there are still effective ways to prep both dry skin and oily skin for makeup without primer that aren’t too far off from your skincare routine.
+The good news is there are still effective ways to prep both dry skin and oily skin for makeup without primer that are not too far off from your skincare routine.

 Start With Cleanser